MarcioJales/Rust-In-Action/ch8/ch8-mget/README.md

 let tcp_rx_buffer = TcpSocketBuffer::new(vec![0; 1024]);
 let tcp_tx_buffer = TcpSocketBuffer::new(vec![0; 1024]);
 let tcp_socket = TcpSocket::new(tcp_rx_buffer, tcp_tx_buffer);

+...
+...

+let mut sockets = SocketSet::new(vec![]);
+let tcp_handle = sockets.add(tcp_socket);
 ```

 These sentences are strightforward.
 2 buffers are defined and provided during creation of the TCP socket as required. `TcpSocketBuffer` is a type definition to `RingBuffer`.
+In the end, a handle is created from the addition of the TCP socket to a `SocketSet`.
+I don't know why this concept of "a set of sockets" exists.
+Anyway, there isn't such Struct in the new versinon (0.8.2) in `smoltcp`.

 ---